issp-center-dev/dsqss/doc/en/dla/users-manual/input_simple.rst

 ``hamiltonian``
 ++++++++++++++++++++

-A table specifying information of Hamiltonian.
+A table denoting information of Hamiltonian.
 This table is used in ``dla_pre`` and ``dla_hamgen``.

 Keys in the ``hamiltonian`` table are following: